bhisaac/5eFP/5eFP-SRD.md

 **_Recall_.** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
 PCs automatically Recall when the time marker reaches 0 (8 hours) after deploying onto the world map.
 A PC may only Recall once per game session.

-**_Rest_.** Twice per game session, players may choose to take a rest.
+**_Rest_.** Twice per game session, PCs may choose to take a rest.
 Once completed, each PC receives a number of healing points equal to LEVEL and the time marker advances 1 hour.

 **_Round_.** In combat and other fast-­paced situations, the game relies on rounds, a 6-­second span of time.
 A downtime round represents one or more days.